amayagil/InsightsCannedDemo/Guide.md

 2. Use your browser’s search function to search for "**payload injection**".

+####**Note**:
-*Note: Reading the description for the vulnerability shows that the ***_sysctl _***variable is set to a level that allows being exploited.
-We want to do the active mitigation by changing the ***_sysctl _***variable and making it permanent on reboot.
+Reading the description for the vulnerability shows that the **sysctl** variable is set to a level that allows being exploited.
+We want to do the active mitigation by changing the **sysctl** variable and making it permanent on reboot.
 In this case, we do not want to update the kernel or reboot since we don’t want downtime. *

 *We will firstly do it by executing an ansible playbook from the command line, then we will do it from ansible Tower, so all the options are able to be shown to your audience.*